-- The Division Form 3 Local Budget Match Certification; - A copy of the current and accurate County Emergency Management Local Budget (General Revenue) including the budget approval date.
-All requests for a budget match reduction shall be requested no later than 45 days after the county budget has been approved; - A copy of the local EM general revenue expenditure (general ledger) report.
+- Reporting Form 3 Local Cost Share Certification in accordance with Table below. - A copy of the current and accurate Local Budget (General Revenue) including the signed budget in accordance with Table below. - A copy of the Emergency Management general revenue expenditure (general ledger) report in accordance with Table below.